 Protects Your Business from Lawsuits

 Another important reason to have business insurance is to protect your company from lawsuits.
-If someone sues your company, your business insurance policy will help pay for the legal fees of defending the lawsuit.
+If someone sues your company, your business insurance policy will help pay for the legal fees required to defend the lawsuit.
 In some cases, the policy will also help pay any damages awarded to the plaintiff.

 It is the Law

 In some cases, having business insurance is the law.
 For example, most states require businesses to carry workers’ compensation insurance if they have employees.
-This type of policy benefits employees who are injured or become ill due to their job.
+This type of policy benefits employees who are injured or fall sick due to their job.

 Workers’ compensation is just one type of business insurance that may be required by law.
-Depending on the type of business you have, you may be required to carry other types of insurance, such as commercial auto insurance or product liability insurance.
+Depending on the type of business you have, you may be required to carry other types of insurance.
+Examples of these include commercial auto insurance or product liability insurance.
 These differ from state to state, so be sure to check with your insurance agent or broker to determine which types of insurance are required in your state.

 Protects Your Business From Liability Claims